 NASA's Distributed Active Archive Centers (DAACs, http://nasadaacs.eos.nasa.gov/) process, archive, document, and distribute data from NASA's various missions and field activities.
-The DAACs serve one or more specific Earth science disciplines and provide data products, meta-data, services, and tools unique to its particular science.
+The DAACs serve one or more specific Earth science disciplines and provides data products, data information, services, and tools unique to its particular science.
 Historically analysis was done close to the DAACs.
-However, as tools and analysis groups become more distributed it is important to ensure that, where necessary, data are mirrored or are otherwise close to the applications to avoid lengthy transfers of large data sets to accomplish tasks.
+However, as tools and analysis groups become more distributed it is important to ensure that where necessary data are mirrored or are otherwise close to the applications to avoid lengthy transfers of large data sets to accomplish tasks.